 Students can direct their academic pursuits in either a direction toward Fashion Design (learn how to design and construct garments, thinking about form and function) or Product Strategy (learn whats required to design and create new product lines, working through the process of bringing consumer driven fashion goods to the marketplace.)
 In Fashion Design the curriculum includes a mandatory cooperative education component where students work full-time in the fashion industry on alternating semesters.
 In addition, all students have the opportunity to participate in the popular DAAP Fashion Show.

-Drexel University, Philadelphia, Pennsylvania (top 10% of schools considered)
+California State University, Long Beach (top 10.3% of schools being considered)

-Kansas State University, Manhattan, Kansas (top 10% of schools considered)
+Kansas State University (top 10.7% of schools being considered)

 Kansas State University (K-State) was founded in 1863 and has a four-campus system with the main campus being in Manhattan, KS.
 Manhattan is known as "The Little Apple" and has avibrant college-town atmosphere.
 K-State is home to more than 22,000 students enrolled in 250-plus undergraduate majors and options, and 150-plus graduate study programs, including graduate certificates.